 Spatial mapping

 Spatial mapping defines the method of NSTS space-time streams to NTX transmit chains mapping, where NSTS ≤ NTX.
-This may be implemented by means of spatial mapping matrix Qk of size NTX by NSTS defined per subcarrier basis or cyclic shift diversity (CSD).
+This may be implemented by means of spatial mapping matrix Qk of size NTX by NSTS defined per subcarrier basis and cyclic shift diversity (CSD), if applied.

 The standard defines four basic mappings, including direct mapping, indirect mapping, digital beamforming, and spatial expansion.
 Examples of spatial mapping methods and Qk matrices that might be used in different cases are as follows:

-Direct mapping, NSTS = NTX: spatial mapping matrix Qk is a square diagonal complex matrix of size NTX that might be defined as follows:
+Direct mapping, NSTS = NTX: spatial mapping matrix Qk is a square diagonal complex values matrix of size NTX that might be defined as follows:

 , the identity matrix